 - Mortgage loan application will not qualify and will not close

-Before a mortgage application gets submitted to the underwriting department, loan officer and processor should make sure that the mortgage borrower’s debt to income ratio is in line within the required debt to income ratio parameters required.
+Before a mortgage application gets submitted to the underwriting department, loan officer and processor should make sure borrower’s debt to income ratio is in line within the required debt to income ratio parameters required.

 What Is Debt To Income Ratio?

 There is two types of debt to income ratios when it comes to the mortgage application process.

 - The front end debt to income ratio is the

 - The above PITI of the subject property divided by the borrower’s gross monthly income yields the front end DTI

 - The back end debt to income ratio is the sum of the following: